projectatomic/atomic-site/source/blog/2015-09-04-introducing-the-fedora-tools-image-for-fedora-atomic-host.html.md

 ```
 # dnf install --disablerepo=* --enablerepo=fedora-debuginfo coreutils-debuginfo
 ```
-# sosreport
+# Coming soon: sosreport

-Unfortunately, the container support for sosreport has not yet been merged into Fedora.
+Unfortunately, the container support for `sosreport` has not yet been merged into Fedora.
 We've discussed this, and are working quickly to update the Fedora tools image accordingly.

 # Go Forth and Debug!